snabbco/snabb/src/program/lwaftr/doc/configuration.md

 ## Run-time reconfiguration

+See [`snabb config`](../../config/README.md) for a general overview of run-time configuration query and update in Snabb.
+By default, the lwAFTR is addressable using the [`snabb-softwire-v2`](../../../lib/yang/snabb-softwire-v2.yang) YANG schema.
-See [`snabb config`](../../config/README.md) for general details.
-For the lwAFTR, the specifics are fairly generic.
-For example to change the next-hop address of the external interface on lwaftr instance `lwaftr`'s queue `0` on device `83:00.0`, do:
+For example to change the
+next-hop address of the external interface on lwaftr instance `lwaftr`'s queue `0` on device `83:00.0`, do: